QubitPi/general-relativity/README.md

 What I Learn About Learning General Relativity
 ----------------------------------------------

 - Nothing comes up in its final form on its first rendering.
+There must be iterations of corrections and improvements before we are able to show the world something really fascinating.
+For example, I made several conceptual mistakes on Einstein's Special Relativity paper on its first read and was forced to come back to it several  times before I came very close to what Einstein was really talking about.
+I believe Tesla, Apple, Google, or many great organizations never shows up from nothing.
+Their founders must have gone through phases of growth and practice before reaching that peak!

 How to Compile Study Notes
 --------------------------